Lynx-FR/DOS-FLY/README.md

 Note that the program is written in Linux (Debian) for Linux, but in theory it should also work on ; others Linux distributions such as Fedora etc FreeBSD NetBSD macOS and Windows.
 However i do NOT guarantee it will work, so do not come and ask why it don't work on your system.

-Actual version : 1.0 Alpha 1 codename "mouche" created on Saturday 25 of October 2025
+Actual version : 25.10.1 Alpha 2 (Codename Mouche) created on Monday 27 of October 2025